|White, silver, blue, cream, brown, gray, black

 Because of their intelligence level, they need a bit of mental exercise every day, or they may become destructive.
 Training is an easy way to do this, so many dogs enjoy it immensely.
 Puppy training classes are recommended to stretch your dog’s mind and get them used to others.

 Typically, these dogs will require at least a bit of grooming.
-They do not shed at much, but their coats are high-maintenance otherwise.
+They do not shed much, but their coats are high-maintenance otherwise.
 Their wooly coat requires daily brushing from a young age.
 Luckily, most dogs get used to regular brushing.

 They typically need a bath at least once a month on top of whenever they get visibly dirty.
 They will likely need a bath after running through leaves, for instance.
 Or, at least, a good brushing.
 Clippings every few months are required, though their faces and paws may need trimming more often.
 We recommend scheduling them a monthly grooming appointment unless you are willing to learn how to groom them properly at home.